-Moroccan dishes are among the best ones in the world and as a visitor in Morocco, you have a list of Top 10 Famous Moroccan Food you have to taste while you are in the country.
+Moroccan food is among the best in the world and as a visitor in Morocco, you have a list of Top 10 Famous Moroccan Food you have to taste while you are in the kingdom.

 List of Top 10 Famous Moroccan Food

-Every Friday in Morocco, Couscous is a traditional dish for lunch after coming back from a Friday prayer in a mosque.
-You can eat couscous in almost all restaurants, especially on Friday because a lot of them do not serve couscous on the other days because few people ask for it.
+Every Friday in Morocco, Couscous is a traditional lunch dish after coming back from a Friday prayer in a mosque.
+On Fridays, you can find couscous in almost all restaurants.
+On the other weekdays, most restaurants do not serve couscous due to the reduced demand.

 Personally, as a Moroccan, if I do not eat couscous at lunch on Friday, I feel like I am missing something important because it is a part of our Moroccan food traditions.